sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/transfer-data-to-ocs/transfer-data-to-ocs.md

 14. Click **Save** to add the selected AF elements to the transfer.

     **Note:** You can continue adding AF elements after adding and saving a selection.
-AF Indexing needs to complete before you can view implicit PI points and start the transfer process.
+AF Indexing needs to be completed before implicit PI points are loaded and you can start the transfer process.

 ## View AF element details